gu-app-club/lets-learn-jobs/README.md

 ## Lists of companies

+- [Intern Supply](http://www.intern.supply/index.html), a list of companies with internships that are currently open.
 - Hacker News has a "who's hiring" post every year that you can search through.
 Search `HN Who's Hiring [month] [year]` on google to find a recent post.
 - [Breakoutlist](https://breakoutlist.com) has a list of companies that are currently experiencing large growth (and therefor will probably have more positions open)
 - [Worried about whiteboarding?
 Checkout this list of companies that hire without whiteboards](https://github.com/poteto/hiring-without-whiteboards)